box/developer.box.com/content/guides/applications/custom-apps/app-approval.md

   ![Add and Manage keys](./app-authorization.png)
 </ImageFrame>

-This will send an email to your enterprise admin to have them enable your application.
+By submitting the application for approval it will send an email to your enterprise admin to have them enable the application.
 More information on this process is available in our [community article on app authorization][app-auth].

 ## Manual Approval